nabeelvalley/docs/src/content/docs/index.md

-{% title "Docs" %}
+---
+title: Docs
+subtitle: These are my personal notes on software development and tech
+---

-These are my personal notes on software development and similar topics
+These are my personal notes on software development and tech